-The RC and diamond drilling programme is being conducted by SPI SA, a drilling company based in Leon, Spain, utilizing a variety of RC and diamond rigs to carry out the work (Figure 1).
+The RC and diamond drilling programme is being conducted by SPI SA, a drilling company based in Leon, Spain, utilising a variety of RC and diamond rigs to carry out the work.
 The planned drilling is resource development in nature, aiming to grow the current resource by stepping out from known areas, and upgrade existing resources where possible by infill drilling.
 Drill holes are logged and samples dispatched to Nagrom Laboratories for analysis in Perth.
-All RC drilling has now been completed, with approximately 5,000m of diamond drilling still to be completed (Table 1).
+RC drilling has now been completed, with approximately 4,500m of diamond drilling remaining (Table 1).